 The V9 Play is driven by a MediaTek MT6750 SOC with 1.5 GHz clock speed Octa-core Cortex -A53 processor.

 The SOC is coupled with Mali-T860MP2 GPU and comes with 3 GB/4 GB of RAM.
 Although, the 32 GB internal storage option remains the same across both the models.
-It can further be expanded by using the hybrid SIM slot.
+It is further expandable by using the hybrid SIM slot.

-The phone is priced at $153 (approx Rs 9,700) for the 3 GB variant; while the 4 GB variant would cost approx $183 (approx Rs 11,700).
-It’ll go on sale in China from September 12th and will be available in 4 colour options as mentioned above.
+The phone costs $153 (approx Rs 9,700) for the 3 GB variant; while the 4 GB variant would cost approx $183 (approx Rs 11,700).
+It’ll go on sale in China from September 12th and will be available in 4 color options as mentioned above.

 Honor 6 Play

-The Honor 6 Play is a more of an entry-level smartphone compared to the mid-range V9 Play.
+The Honor 6 Play is a more of an entry-level smartphone in comparison to the mid-range V9 Play.